Sewer repair slow draining

 Plumbing

-The answer to 'sewer repair slow draining' is that a slow-draining sewer is often caused by a blockage or clog in the main sewer line.
-This can happen due to things like tree roots, debris, or a buildup of grease and sediment.
-Symptoms may include water draining slowly in multiple fixtures, gurgling sounds, or sewage backing up into the home.
+The answer to 'sewer repair slow draining' is that a slow draining sewer is often caused by a partial blockage or buildup in the main sewer line.
+This can be due to things like tree roots, debris, or a broken pipe.
+Symptoms include slow draining sinks, tubs, and toilets, as well as gurgling sounds coming from the plumbing.

 Step-by-Step Guide